-For the Year Ended September 30, 2013
+For the Year Ended September 30, 2014

-As required by the Office of Management and Budget (OMB) Circular No. A-133, Audits of States, Local Governments, and Non-Profit Organizations, Section .315(c), the Tuscaloosa County Commission has prepared and hereby submits the following Corrective Action Plan for the findings included in the Schedule of Findings and Questioned Costs for year ending September 30, 2013.
+As required by the Office of Management and Budget (OMB) Circular No. A-133, Audits of States, Local Governments, and Non-Profit Organizations, Section .315(c), the Tuscaloosa County Commission has prepared and hereby submits the following Corrective Action Plan for the findings included in the Schedule of Findings and Questioned Costs for the period October 1, 2013 through September 30, 2014.